mlochbaum/BQN/tutorial/variable.md

         a                # It hasn't changed, of course

 The code to do this looks the same as what we did with Reverse (`⌽`).
-Again we don't have to parenthesize the function, because modifiers associate from left to right, so Under (`⌾`) binds to its operands before Compose (`∘`) does.
+Again we don't have to parenthesize the function, because modifiers associate from left to right, so Under (`⌾`) binds to its operands before Modified Assignment (`↩`) does.

         a -⟜4⌾(¯2⊸↑)↩